maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 ![Juggluco connection settings](../images/step_14.jpg)

 Well done!
-You can now try to press the "Sync" button within the previous menu.
-After some time, Juggluco should receive the blood glucose values automatically from Libre3 app.

-Now start the Libre3 sensor with the patched app by simply scanning the sensor.
-Ensure to have set all settings done.
-You can use a sensor that was already used with the original Libre3 app if you specify the same LibreView account name.
-You have to press "Start New Sensor" and scan the sensor.
-If you want to go back to the unpatched Libre 3 app, you have to do the same.
+### Sensor start with LibreLink

 Mandatory settings for successful sensor start:

-- NFC enabled / BT enabled
+- NFC enabled / Bluetooth enabled (make sure you have disabled Bluetooth on another phone connected to the same sensor you are going to scan)
 - memory and location permission enabled
 - location service enabled
 - automatic time and time zone setting
 - set at least one alarm in the patched app
+- disable battery optimization for LibreLink and Juggluco
+- allow background activity for LibreLink and Juggluco

 Please note that the location service is a central setting.
 This is not the app location permission which has to be set also!

+Now start the Libre3 sensor with the patched app by simply scanning the sensor.
+Ensure to have set all settings done.
+You can use a sensor that was already used with the original Libre3 app if you specify the same LibreView account name.
+You have to press "Start New Sensor" and scan the sensor.
+If you want to go back to the unpatched Libre 3 app, you have to do the same.

+You can now try to press the "Sync" button from "Juggluco -> Mirror" menu.
+After some time (up to 15-20 minutes), Juggluco should receive the blood glucose values automatically from Libre3 app.
+If it didn't happen, try to restart the phone and open Juggluco.
+Try to swipe the graph to left and right to see any incoming data on a screen.
+Ensure if Libre3 and Juggluco receiving any readings before proceeding to next step with xDrip+.

 ## Step 4 (optional): Set up xDrip